wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/tools/surfboard.md

 2. If necessary, change the [blockchain network](/en/blockchain/blockchain-network/chain-id) and node URL.
 3. Specify the seed phrase for your account.

-:bulb: Working Working with a local node is described in the [How to Build, Deploy and Test a Waves RIDE dApp](https://medium.com/wavesprotocol/how-to-build-deploy-and-test-a-waves-ride-dapp-785311f58c2) article.
+:bulb: Working with a local node is described in the [How to Build, Deploy and Test a Waves RIDE dApp](https://medium.com/wavesprotocol/how-to-build-deploy-and-test-a-waves-ride-dapp-785311f58c2) article.

 ## Compiling Ride Script

-You can write the script code in any text editor, for example, in Visual Studio Code with [Ride extension](/en/building-apps/smart-contracts/tools/ride-vscode).
+You can write the script code using any text editor, for example, Visual Studio Code with [Ride extension](/en/building-apps/smart-contracts/tools/ride-vscode).

 Before assigning the script to an account or asset, compile it.
-Use the built-in JS function `compile` (find an example of a JS script in the ` script` folder), or the following command:
+Use the built-in JS function `compile` (see the example of in the ` script` folder), or the following command:

 ```bash
 surfboard compile FILE